skydread1/portfolio/src/loicb/server/content/blog/fun-map.md

     (assoc component :connection nil)))
 ```

-All these components are then combined together in a `system` map that just bound a keyword to each component.
+All these components are then combined together in a `system` map that just bounds a keyword to each component.
 A system is a component that has its own start/stop implementation that is responsible to start all components in dependency order and shut them down in reverse order.

 If a component has dependencies on other components, they are then associated to the system and started first.
-Since all components return another state of the system; after all components are started, their return values are assoc back to the system.
+Since each component returns another state of the system; after all components are started, their return values are assoc back to the system.

 Here is an example of a system with 3 components.
 The `app` components depends on the `db` and `scheduler` components so they will be started first: